clawpack/tidal-examples/NewYorkBC/README.md

 In this directory, the right boundary condition is implemented using pure sine wave oscillation with amplitude 1.
 The notebook shows the simulation.

+Feel free to contact yz3889@columbia.edu if you have any questions about the code.